dinomite505/learning_docker/dockerfile-build-nodejs/README.md

 ```
 docker push repository_name/testing-node
 ```
-Confirm the push in your Docker Hub and from terminal using `docker image ls`
+Confirm the push on your Docker Hub account, and from terminal use `docker image ls` to verify.

 <br>

-Remove the image locally `docker image rm repository_name/testing-node` then, to download and run again use `docker container run --rm -p 80:3000 repository_name/testing-node`.
+Remove the image locally `docker image rm repository_name/testing-node` then. then, to download and run it again use `docker container run --rm -p 80:3000 repository_name/testing-node`.

 Open `localhost` and refresh.
 Check terminal streams to confirm.